MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-manage-billing-as-a-csp.md

 ---
-title: Manage usage and billing for Azure Stack Hub as a Cloud Solution Provider | Microsoft Docs
+title: Manage usage and billing for Azure Stack Hub as a Cloud Solution Provider
 description: Learn how to register Azure Stack Hub as a Cloud Solution Provider (CSP) and add customers for billing.
 author: sethmanheim